18m industrial turntable capable of handling 44-ton loads. It is the first of its kind to be used on a construction project.

-Safety systems such as effective emergency procedures and clear site access are good practice and a legal requirement to care for everyone’s safety.
-Effective safety provision for the public is a further demonstration of your site’s social awareness and responsibility.
+Safety practices such as effective emergency procedures and clear site access are good practice and a legal requirement to care for everyone’s safety.
+Effective safety practices for the public are a further demonstration of your site’s social awareness and responsibility.
 Workers and visitors should all be made aware of any current hazards on site.
-Each year, approximately 7 workers die as a result of accidents involving vehicles or mobile plant, with a further 93 seriously injured.

 The Hub features examples of construction industry best practice sourced from across the UK and Ireland.
 It can be used by anyone in the industry including site managers, contractors, suppliers and clients, who are looking to improve their standards of considerate construction.

 The Hub is a Considerate Constructors Scheme initiative.

 Cookies are small pieces of text sent to your web browser by a website you visit.
 A cookie file is stored in your web browser and allows the site or a third-party to recognise you and make your next visit easier and the website more useful to you.

 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.

 Strictly Necessary Cookies should be enabled at all times so that we can save your preferences for cookie settings.